 Let’s just discuss how thick these guys are.
 You have the baking powder to thank.
 Not too much baking powder so that your pancakes taste like chemicals, but just enough to give them a little lift.
 Ok, a lot of lift.
 And I’m lovin’ it!

 Greek yogurt adds a slight protein punch to the batter.
 It also keeps things on the lower fat side.
 I love using Greek yogurt in my healthier recipes; it’s like a softness inducing miracle ingredient.
 Yogurt also brings so much moisture to the resulting pancake.
-Dry, tough pancakes have no place in my kitchen.

 These whole wheat oatmeal pancakes are: